 Held each fall in Boston, the Annual Dinner brings together business, non-profit, and academic leaders from throughout New England to celebrate the New England Council’s accomplishments, and to honor those who have made significant contributions to the region with the New Englander of the Year Award.

-The New England Council 2014 Annual Dinner will be held on the evening of Thursday, October 9, 2014, at the Seaport Hotel/World Trade Center in Boston, MA.
-Join us as we honor our 2014 New Englanders of the Year:
+The New England Council 2014 Annual Dinner was held on the evening of Thursday, October 9, 2014, at the Seaport Hotel/World Trade Center in Boston, MA.
+It was the largest Annual Dinner in the Council’s history, with over 1,700 guests in attendance as we honored our 2014 New Englanders of the Year:

 Gary L. Gottlieb, M.D. – President and CEO, Partners HealthCare

 Gary L. Gottlieb, M.D., M.B.A., is the President and CEO of Partners HealthCare, an integrated health system founded by Brigham and Women’s Hospital and Massachusetts General Hospital.
 Partners HealthCare, one of the largest employers in New England, also includes community and specialty hospitals, a managed care organization, community health centers, a physician network, home health and long-term care services, and other health-related entities as well as one of the world’s largest academic biomedical research enterprises.
 Dr. Gottlieb, a Professor of Psychiatry at Harvard Medical School, has treated patients, conducted cutting-edge medical research, and served in a variety of leadership posts at some of the nation’s top hospitals, including President of Brigham and Women’s Hospital.
 A recognized community leader in the region, Dr. Gottlieb also focuses his attention on workforce development and disparities in health care.
 He is a graduate of Rensselaer Polytechnic Institute, Albany Medical College of Union University and the Wharton School of the University of Pennsylvania.